All bike parameters are modified through the Left Sidebar.

 Once the linkage type is selected the attachments can be made.
 Non-linkage components such the shock, wheel, and idler can be attached to any member.
 When changing between linkage types double check all attachments are changed to insure a valid solution.

-Kinematic points can be adjusted by setting values directly on the Kinematic Points heading of the Modify tab or using the graphical plot.
+Kinematic points can be adjusted by setting values directly on the Kinematic Points heading of the Layout tab or using the graphical plot.
 To adjust points on the plot either drag the point directly or select the point by clicking it and use the arrow keys to shift the point.
 The currently selected point will highlighted in light grey.
 The Q and W keys can be used to tab between the points when the plot is selected

 Under the Fork and Shock Info heading the shock stroke and actuation direction are set.